JJimmyFlynn/craft-infra-ec2/README.md

 | VPC Endpoints  | All non-S3 VPC Endpoints  | `Port 80 from Webserver SG` <br> `Port 443 from Webserver SG` | `None`                                                                                                                                                                                     |
 | RDS            | RDS Cluster               | `Port 3306 from Webserver SG`                                 | `None`                                                                                                                                                                                     |
 | Redis          | Elasticache Redis Cluster | `Port 6379 from Webserver SG`                                 | `None`                                                                                                                                                                                     |

+### CI/CD
+> [!
+Note]
+> In a real world scenario, the example application and related Github workflows would likely live in a separate git repo.
+> It is included here for completeness.

+CI/CD for the example application is performed using Github Actions.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements